 Tools for Deeper Analysis

-Make sure the project has an open GitHub (or equivalent) repository:
+Ensure the project maintains an active GitHub (or equivalent) repository:

 - Are issues being addressed?

-- Does the code conform to the whitepaper’s assertions?
+- Does the code align with the whitepaper claims?

 Community Engagement